 How to avoid:

 I recommend a few things to help prevent blisters on your feet while hiking.
-First, make sure to wear the proper footwear for the activity.
-Make sure your shoes fit correctly and are not too tight or too loose.
-Additionally, wear two pairs of socks – one thin layer and one thick layer – to help absorb shock and reduce friction.
+Make sure to wear the proper footwear for the activity and that your shoes fit correctly and are not too tight or too loose.
+Additionally, consider wearing two pairs of socks – one thin layer and one thicker layer (dependent on the temp, of course) – to help absorb shock and reduce friction on your skin.
 Lastly, make sure to change your socks and shoes as soon as they become damp or sweaty to help keep your feet dry.
 Consider waterproof hiking boots if you know you will be walking in wet or swampy conditions.

 Dehydration (and Heat Stroke)

-Dehydration occurs when you go too long without the right water intake, or when you lose more water (often through perspiration) than your body is able to consume.
+Dehydration is bad news, and unless the others on this list that are more orthopedic-related, dehydration is an internal medicine issue that can be really serious.
+It occurs when you go too long without the right water intake, or when you lose more water (often through perspiration) than your body is able to consume.
 While not an “injury” in the same way as the others on this list, it is perhaps the most serious in terms of medical implications.

 While Heat Stroke and Dehydration are not exactly the same, we group them together because the way to avoid them is quite similar from a practical standpoint.